Some core functionality may be limited. If you're interested in contributing, check out the source code for each repository listed below.

 - Minimum data platform version: SQlite Version 3.0

-For SQLite-specifc configuration please refer to SQLite Configuration
+For SQLite-specific configuration, please refer to SQLite configs.

 Starting with the release of dbt-core 1.0.0, versions of dbt-sqlite are aligned to the same major+minor version of dbt-core.

 - versions 1.1.x of this adapter work with dbt-core 1.1.x

 - versions 1.0.x of this adapter work with dbt-core 1.0.x

 - versions 0.2.x of this adapter work with dbt 0.20.x and 0.21.x

 - versions 0.1.x of this adapter work with dbt 0.19.x